 Host a Screening

-DREAM ON is currently playing at various film festivals across the country and will air on PBS during the run-up to the election in 2016.
+DREAM ON played at 19 international film festivals and won four top awards.
 Thanks to generous foundation support for our outreach campaign, we are inviting community groups to host a screening of DREAM ON at no cost.
-As the country prepares for the next presidential election, our goal is to galvanize audiences to envision a revitalized American Dream and to use the film to spark further discussion and debate about how to achieve it.
+Our goal is to galvanize audiences to envision a revitalized American Dream and to use the film to spark further discussion and debate about how to achieve it.

 Produced and Directed by Roger Weisberg